Consent Defense and Intentional Torts

 Understanding Intentional Torts

-An intentional tort is a wrongful act that causes harm to another person, committed intentionally or with reckless disregard of the possibility of harm.
-The most common examples of intentional torts are:
+An intentional tort is a wrongful act that causes harm to another person.
+It is committed intentionally or with reckless disregard of the possibility of harm.
+While the law can vary across jurisdictions, the most common types of intentional torts are:

-- Battery: The intentional application of force to another person's body without their consent in a harmful or offensive way
+- Battery: The intentional application of physical force.
+This is offensive contact with another person's body without their consent

-- Assault: An attempted battery, including harmful or offensive acts that are meant to make a person afraid that they will be immediately hurt or injured
+- Assault: An attempted battery (physical contact need not occur).
+This includes harmful or offensive acts that are meant to make a person afraid that they will be immediately hurt or injured

 - Trespass: Entering the land of another without that person's consent